 So now whenever I buy a movie, I make a point of buying a DVD rather than a Blu-Ray so my buddy can borrow it.
 The days of buying a hot new disk the day it’s released at a big box store are over.
 I wait for sales or in a lot of cases I buy used.
 Blockbuster and other video rental stores used to shed it’s inventories by selling used movies to make room for new movies, but most video renters have long since bitten the dust.
 Surprisingly, there are still video rental stores and although I am nowhere near one of their locations, the Family Video chain sells new and used DVDs online.
 When a used movie gets reduced to $5.00 or there is a sales price too good to let pass, I usually pounce on it.

 So my buddy and a few guys in work have all started to either borrow or lend disks.
 The disks are either something that somebody has lying around or something that was picked up on impulse at a discount or dollar store.
-It’s like an informal lending library, and I’ve managed to see more movies I have enjoyed rather than waste time fruitlessly searching for something worthwhile on a streaming channel.
+It’s like an informal lending library, and I’ve managed to see more movies I have enjoyed rather than wasting time fruitlessly searching for something worthwhile on a streaming channel.

 I used to buy DVDs like they were going out of style because that’s how I got my entertainment.
 I didn’t have cable television and buying the movie was cheaper than going to the movie theater where your feet stick to the floor and that guy two rows behind you won’t shut up.
 It made sense until I realized I was buying deluxe versions of movies with a ton of extras, and I would never watch the extras.
 Then streaming came along and it was a whole lot easier pushing buttons than it was digging through all of those boxes.
 DVD sales cratered and the blu-ray format never caught on in the face of inexpensive streaming services.
 For a low monthly membership fee, subscribers were granted access to the largest video store that anyone could imagine — video stores so vast that it would take several lifetimes to take it all in.
 Pretty much any title one could imagine was available instantly.
 It was a no brainer.